 Though, to be honest, I’m skeptical that the woman drove her car onto a runway at all.
 I’m skeptical not only because no attempt was made to clarify which one, but because reporters have a bad habit of referring to pretty much any portion of airport tarmac as a “runway.”
 Taxiways, terminal ramps, etc., are commonly called “runways,” when in fact they are not.
-I should hardly have to point this out, but is runway is a very specific thing with a very specific purpose: it’s that long and clearly defined strip of pavement that a planes take off from and land on.
+I should hardly have to point this out, but a runway is a very specific thing with a very specific purpose: it’s that long and clearly defined strip of pavement that a plane takes off from and lands on.

 The silliest part, though, is that line about the dangers of a collision between and airplane and a car.
 Could such a collision actually cause a catastrophe?
 Absolutely.
 But did the reporter really need to call up an aviation professor at some college in Colorado to confirm this?
 What a bizarre conversation that must have been.

 (Actually the silliest part is that the police sergeant’s name is Trent Crump, but that’s not the AP’s fault.)

 I have a problem, in general, with the media’s reliance on aviation academics.
 It’s very common for reporters to cite aviation professors, aerospace researchers, and the like, in their stories.
 I understand the temptation here, and with certain topics these individuals can offer valuable insights.
 But what reporters don’t realize is that professors and researchers can be highly unfamiliar with the day-to-day operational aspects of commercial flying.
 This is not their expertise.
 If the topic is aerodynamics, meteorology, or something statistical, that’s one thing.
 But for anything that touches the nitty-gritty of airline operations and the SOPs of flying jetliners, professors are often terrible sources, with little idea what they’re talking about.